dotnet/docs-maui/docs/fundamentals/shell/navigation.md

 - `CurrentItem`, of type `ShellItem`, the currently selected item.
 - `CurrentPage`, of type <xref:Microsoft.Maui.Controls.Page>, the currently presented page.
 - `CurrentState`, of type `ShellNavigationState`, the current navigation state of the <xref:Microsoft.Maui.Controls.Shell>.
-- `Current`, of type <xref:Microsoft.Maui.Controls.Shell>, a type-casted alias for `Application.Current.MainPage`.
+- `Current`, of type <xref:Microsoft.Maui.Controls.Shell>, which provides access to the current Shell.

 The <xref:Microsoft.Maui.Controls.BackButtonBehavior>, `CurrentItem`, and `CurrentState` properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that these properties can be targets of data bindings.